Submissions

 • Only references actually cited in the main text should be included in the References section and should be cited in numerical order.

 • Manuscripts should be typed as MSWord documents in single column format using double-spacing on A4-sized pages with justified text.
-The font type should be Times New Roman with 11-point font size for the main body of the text.
+The font type should be Calibri with 11-point font size for the main body of the text.
 Any tables and figures should follow at the end of the main text and be saved in the same document file.
 SI units of measurement should be used throughout.

 • It is strongly recommended that, where appropriate, the paper should be proof-read by a native English speaker, or at least someone proficient in the English language, before being submitted so as to avoid the possibility of rejection on language rather than scientific grounds.
 The Editor reserves the right to request proof of language editing.